-Nicky Ashley is a research assistant in Children and Families Research Theme at the Centre for Technology Enabled Health Research at Coventry University.
-She graduated with a Psychology (Hons) degree in 2008 at Coventry University and is currently undertaking an MSc in Psychology of Health part time at Coventry University.
-Nicky has worked with the Children and Families Research team for six years now.
-She has worked, under the leadership of Professor Jane Coad, on the first Department of Health's Children's Palliative Care Funding Pilot to take place nationally along with the Big Study for Better Care for Children.
+Nicky Ashley is a research assistant in the Centre of Innovative Research Across the Life Course (CIRAL) at Coventry University.
+She graduated with a Psychology (Hons) degree in 2008 and has since completed a Health Psychology MSc at Coventry University.
+Nicky has worked with the Children and Families Research team for eight years now.
+She has worked on large scale projects including the first Department of Health's Children's Palliative Care Funding Pilot to take place nationally along with the Big Study for Better Care for Children.

 Area of Expertise:

 - Conducts research which supports children, young people and their families health and wellbeing – giving them a real voice.

 - Conducts interactive and engaging techniques to involve children and their families in research evaluations.

 - Implements engaging technology apps to undertake surveys with a wide knowledge of filemaker, and has run training sessions on their usefulness.

 - user involvement evaluations and public health psychology and participatory approach.